RezWaki/AutoStrafe/README.md

 # DANGER
 This is very buggy & incorrect autostrafe, this is just experiment

+For more comfort, files was merged in one exe

 # About
 Simple program, moves your mouse to left/right